uoenoplab/xo/ceph/xo-object-gateway/README.md

 XO object gateway implements a simple object gateway for a Ceph cluster.
 XO server is executed on every OSD host and on a dedicated frontend server.
 The frontend server acts like a normal object gateway when migration is not used.
 When migration is used, it offloads TCP connections to OSD hosts that is serving the requested object, rather than performing a remote object fetch through RADOS.
 ## Building
 ### Dependencies
 XO gateway needs the following dependencies.
-Install their development files.
 - LibXml2
-- librados2 (which will be built and installed in the next step while compiling Ceph)
+- librados2 (which should have been built and installed in the previous step while compiling Ceph)
 - uriparser
 - OpenSSL
 - PkgConfig